alien4cloud/alien4cloud.github.io/documentation/1.1.0/user_guide/topology_management.md

 Some actions are not allowed:

 - you can not remove/add state change activity steps in standard workflows.
-- you can not remove/add operation call activity steps related to standard interface operation in standard workflows.
+- you can not remove delegate activity steps in standard workflows.
 - you can not add any activity for an abstract node.

 ### Workflow limitations